Quicksi-CLI/quicksi/CONTRIBUTING.md

 npx quicksi
 ```

+- Next, checkout `index.ts` in src, and update the condition accordingly

 - Works, you can see and test your template?
 Great!

 - Next step, update the website documentation in order to make this visible on quicksi web docs.
-See how [here]()
+See how [here](https://github.com/AnayoOleru/quicksi/blob/master/documents/README.md)

 - See [Last Step](#Last-step)